 - Discounts and Offers:- Deliver some discounts and offers to your customers to regain them back on your application.

 - Exclusive Access:- Show them that you appreciate their presence by delivering some offers.

-This theory relates to the human nature of going with references, which means the target user base pay more attention to an app project when there are various other users appreciating about it and referring to others.
+This theory relates to the human nature of going with references, which means the target user base pays more attention to an app project when there are various other users appreciating it and referring to others.

 Taking the same into consideration, work on your social brand image and look into the following marketing strategies:-

-- Invite an Expert:- When a top personality or a social media influencer talks about your brand, it brings a major influence on people who follows them.
+- Invite an Expert:- When a top personality or a social media influencer talks about your brand, it brings a major influence on people who follow them.